eicorg/SynradBenchmark/SynradG4/README.md

 In `run.mac` and `vis.mac`, define the number of initially generated electrons, visualization parameters, and the output file name.

-`$RANDOM` provides a seed for the random number generator used in the code
+`$RANDOM` provides a seed for the random number generator used in the code.

 ### Geometry modeling